cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 ## Compiled function sizes

-As Mindustry Logic limits the program size to 1,000 instructions, the compiled size of the library functions may be very important.
+As Mindustry Logic limits the program size to 1,000 instructions, the compiled size of the library functions may present an important consideration.
 The documentation of each function contains a table specifying the size of the resulting code under various conditions.
 The size is measured using these rules:

 - all input arguments are variables,
 - all output values provided by the function are used,